-The September meeting is discussing ‘A Boy Made of Blocks’ by Keith Stuart.
+The September meeting discussed ‘A Boy Made of Blocks’ by Keith Stuart.

 The August meeting discussed ‘Not in Your Genes’ by Oliver James and ‘A Boy Made of Blocks’ by Keith Stuart in September.

 This is what the Book Angels have been up to so far this year:

 The May meeting discussed a biography or autobiography of their own choice before moving on to discussing ‘The Trouble with goats and sheep’ by Joanna Cannon.
 Joanna will also be speaking at Kibworth Library on 22 June.
 Tickets £5 from Kibworth Bookshop.

 Author, Louise Jensen, joined WI members at their meeting on Monday, 3 April at 7.30 pm at the Angel Hotel.
 Louise discussed her latest book, ‘The Gift’.
 It was so enthralling no one remembered to take a photo!

 For the 6 March meeting members read ‘The Essex Serpent’ by Sarah Perry.

 For the July meeting members read ‘Commonwealth’ by Ann Patchett.